As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The WD-40 3-in-One Motor Oil (Amazon link) is among the most popular mineral oils to lubricate your rock tumbler’s moving parts.
 It would help if you used it once every 30 days on various parts of your rock tumbler to ensure it works properly.

-WD-40 is used in all kinds of machines but don’t use it on your rock tumbler as a lubricant, but rather as a cleaner.
-WD-40 works excellently against excess oil build-up and dust accumulating on your rock tumbler’s moving parts.
-It will help the moving parts in your rock tumbler against wear and tear.
+WD-40 is utilized in a variety of equipment; however, it should not be used as a lubricant on your rock tumbler but rather as a cleanser.
+WD-40 is effective against excess oil buildup and dust accumulation on your rock tumbler’s working components.
+It will protect the working parts of your rock tumbler from wear and tear.

-It is one of the higher-grade oils in the market, with an equivalent SAE 20 oil rating.
-This oil will end your nightmare if you have a squeaky rock tumbler.
+It is one of the higher-quality lubricants on the market, having an equal SAE 20 oil rating.
+This oil will put an end to your horror if you have a noisy rock tumbler.

 UltraPro Food Grade Mineral Oil